Delegating: Authority Skills, Tasks and the Process of Effective Delegation

 8. "Decide and take action - let me know what you did (and what happened)."

 This delegation level, as with each increase up the scale, saves even more time.
-This level of delegation also enables a degree of follow-up by the manager as to the effectiveness of the delegated responsibility, which is necessary when people are being managed from a greater distance, or more 'hands-off'.
+This level also enables a degree of follow-up by the manager as to the effectiveness of the delegated responsibility, which is necessary when people are being managed from a greater distance, or more 'hands-off'.
 The level also allows and invites positive feedback by the manager, which is helpful in coaching and development of course.

 The most freedom that you can give to another person when you still need to retain responsibility for the activity.
 A high level of confidence is necessary, and you would normally assess the quality of the activity after the event according to overall results, potentially weeks or months later.
 Feedback and review remain helpful and important, although the relationship is more likely one of mentoring, rather than coaching per se.